 If you feel like the property isn’t a good investment, you also have the ability to disclaim the inheritance to avoid paying any of the taxes associated with it.

-It can take a lot of work to facilitate the sale of an inherited property, from getting a real estate agent to list the property to working with a tax professional to determine the financial impact.
-You may also consider an attorney if you’re having problems with relatives or joint heirs.
+It can take a lot of work to sell an inherited property; from getting a real estate agent to list the property to working with a tax professional to determine the financial impact.

 But is hiring each of these professionals actually worth it?